Hirlam/Trac2Markdown.jl/docs/src/ConfigureYourExperiment.md

                                         # m1,m2,m3-m4,m5-m6:step    mb-me ## mb-me:1 mb,mb+1,mb+2,...,me
                                         # 0=control.
 ENSMFIRST, ENSMLAST, ENSSIZE derived automatically from ENSMSEL.
 ENSINIPERT=                             # Ensemble perturbation method (bnd).
 Not yet implemented: etkf, hmsv.
-ENSCTL=                                 # Which member is my control member?
-Needed for ENSINIPERT=bnd.
+ENSCTL# # Which member is my control member?
+Needed for ENSINIPERTbnd.
 See harmonie.pm.
 ENSBDMBR=                               # Which host member is used for my boundaries?
 Use harmonie.pm to set.
 ENSMFAIL=0                              # Failure tolerance for all members.
 ENSMDAFAIL=0                            # Failure tolerance for members doing own DA.
 Not implemented.